eclipse-sw360/sw360.website/content/en/docs/Deployment/Legacy/Deploy-Natively-11.md

 ## Introduction

-We are covering the update for ubuntu 18.04 LTS here, because that is our main / agreed base system for running sw360. sw360 may run on a varienty of other linux distributions or OSes such as macosx, but in order to avoid problem we agreed on having a reference OS, which are the ubuntu long term releases.
-The author of this guide also uses macosx and homebrew which also works fairly well.
+We are covering the update for Ubuntu 18.04 LTS here, because that is our main / agreed base system for running SW360.
+SW360 may run on a variety of other Linux distributions or OSes such as macOS, but in order to avoid problems we agreed on having a reference OS, which are the Ubuntu long term releases.
+The author of this guide also uses macOS and Homebrew which also works fairly well.

 Please note that during the time, the dependencies are updated and the version info might change.